superorbital/cludo/README.md

 ### Authentication with the `cludod` server

 Cludo uses SSH keys for authentication.
-The client will try all of the keys listed in the `ssh_key_paths` setting when authenticating with the server until one succeeds (or they all fail).
+The client will try all of the private keys (directly) and public keys (via a local SSH agent) listed in the `ssh_key_paths` setting when authenticating with the server until one succeeds (or they all fail).

+If you want to use a local SSH agent with `cludo` then you should add the local path to a public key that matches a private key which is loaded into your SSH agent.
+If `cludo` can connect to the agent, then it will try to use that for signing requests.

 ### Usage